Skip to main content

 Dear [Payroll Contact / HR Contact],

-I am contacting you about an issue in my payslip for the pay period [Pay Period].
+I am contacting you regarding an issue with my payslip for the pay period [Pay Period].

-The payslip shows [deduction / adjustment / unpaid overtime / unpaid hours] of [Amount or Hours].
-I do not understand the basis for this amount, and I have not received any explanation or prior notice of the deduction.
+My payslip shows [deduction / adjustment / unpaid overtime / unpaid hours] of [Amount or Hours].
+I have not received any explanation or prior notice for this amount, and I do not understand its basis.

-For this period, I worked [Number] hours, including [Number] overtime hours / weekend hours / approved additional shifts.
-These hours were recorded in [timesheet system / rota / email approval / manager confirmation].
-I have attached the relevant records for review.
+During this period, I worked [Number] hours, including [Number] overtime hours / weekend hours / approved additional shifts.
+These hours are recorded in [timesheet system / rota / email approval / manager confirmation].
+I have attached the relevant records for your review.

 Please confirm whether the deduction or missing overtime is correct.
-If it is an error, I would appreciate written confirmation of the corrected amount and the date it will be paid.
+If there is an error, I would appreciate written confirmation of the corrected amount and when it will be paid.

 Kind regards,